thanhtd32/SAprioriSystem/README.md

 }

 ```
+And you will use the SApriori Algorithm exactly the same in the local machine that I explain below:

 # Dataset is in local machine: Create DemoSApriori .net core >=5.0 project C# code
 Copy 2 dataset as below: